Pirate Radio Stations

 O’Rahilly was influenced by Radio Luxembourg, a multi-lingual commercial broadcaster operating from Luxemburg.

-Q: How Big was pirate radio?
+Q: How big was pirate radio?

 In the UK, pirate radio was very popular.
 By 1965, only a year after Radio Caroline first deployed, the stations had an audience of around 10 to 15 million listeners.
-Radio Caroline had a listenership of more than 23 million people at its peak.

 Q: Why were pirate radio stations illegal?

-Pirate radio stations were operating without official licenses, which is what made them illegal.
-The 1967 Marine Broadcasting Act officially outlawed these stations, but pirate radio was already unlawful under the Wireless Telegraphy act of 1949.
+The 1967 Marine Broadcasting Act officially outlawed these stations, but pirate radio was already unlawful under the Wireless Telegraphy Act of 1949.

 Q: Do pirate radio stations still exist?